IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ArchiverClassName - the fully qualified class to be used for archiving.
 For example\:

-``curl -X PUT -d "edu.harvard.iq.dataverse.engine.command.impl.LocalSubmitToArchiveCommand" http://localhost:8080/api/admin/settings/:ArchiverClassName``
+:command:`curl -X PUT -d "edu.harvard.iq.dataverse.engine.command.impl.LocalSubmitToArchiveCommand" http://localhost:8080/api/admin/settings/:ArchiverClassName`

 \:BagItLocalPath - the path to where you want to store the archival Bags.
 For example\:

-``curl -X PUT -d /home/path/to/storage http://localhost:8080/api/admin/settings/:BagItLocalPath``
+:command:`curl -X PUT -d /home/path/to/storage http://localhost:8080/api/admin/settings/:BagItLocalPath`

 \:ArchiverSettings - the archiver class can access required settings including existing Dataverse installation settings and dynamically defined ones specific to the class.
 This setting is a comma-separated list of those settings.
 For example\:

-``curl http://localhost:8080/api/admin/settings/:ArchiverSettings -X PUT -d ":BagItLocalPath, :BagGeneratorThreads"``
+:command:`curl http://localhost:8080/api/admin/settings/:ArchiverSettings -X PUT -d ":BagItLocalPath, :BagGeneratorThreads"`

 :BagItLocalPath is the file path that you've set in :ArchiverSettings.
 See the DuraCloud  Configuration section for a description of :BagGeneratorThreads.